duhitsrandy/MMHv2/README.md

 - Supabase account
 - Clerk account
 - Upstash Redis account
-- API keys for LocationIQ, Fast Routing OSRM (RapidAPI), and OpenRouteService
+- API keys for LocationIQ, OSRM (if using a hosted service like RapidAPI), OpenRouteService, and HERE API
 - PostHog account (for analytics)

 ### Installation